Mick Fleetwood: Early life

-Michael John Kells Fleetwood was born in Redruth, Cornwall, second child to John Joseph Kells Fleetwood and Bridget Maureen (née Brereton) Fleetwood.
+Michael John Kells Fleetwood was born in Redruth, Cornwall, second child of John Joseph Kells Fleetwood and Bridget Maureen (née Brereton) Fleetwood.
 His elder sister was actress Susan Fleetwood.
 In early childhood, Fleetwood and his family followed his father, a Royal Air Force fighter pilot, to Egypt.
 Six years later, they moved to Norway where his father was deployed by NATO.
 He attended school there and became fluent in Norwegian.

 Biographer Cath Carroll describes the young Fleetwood as "a dreamer, an empathetic youth" who, though intelligent, did not excel academically.
 According to his own autobiography, Fleetwood had an extremely difficult and trying time academically at the English boarding schools he attended, including King's School at Sherborne House in Gloucestershire and Wynstones School in Gloucestershire.
-He performed poorly on exams, which he attributed to his inability to memorise facts.
+He performed poorly in exams, which he attributed to his inability to memorise facts.
 He nevertheless enjoyed acting during school, often in drag, and was a competent fencer.
-At tall, he was an imposing figure, and sported a beard and long hair for much of his life.
+At tall, he was an imposing figure and sported a beard and long hair for much of his life.
 "Mick was very aristocratic," recalls Ken Caillat, a sound engineer on Rumours.
 "The way he formed sentences was impeccable.
 When he spoke, everyone stopped and listened.
 He was quiet and wise, and he had a great sense of humour.
 He loved to laugh, but he was also a straight shooter."

 Abandoning academic pursuits, Fleetwood took up the drums after his parents, recognising that he might find a future in music, bought him a "Gigster" drum kit when he was thirteen.
 His family encouraged his artistic side, as his father composed poetry and was an amateur drummer himself.
 Fleetwood was inspired—as he said at the Brits Awards ceremony in 1989—by Cliff Richard, Tony Meehan (drummer of the Shadows), and The Everly Brothers.
 With his parents' support, he dropped out of school at 15 and, in 1963, moved to London to pursue a career as a drummer.
 At first, he stayed with his younger sister Sally in Notting Hill.
 After a brief stint working at Liberty in London, he found his first opportunity in music.